lmcmind85/CircuitPython/README.md

 ### Reflection

-This assignment was pretty easy beacuse we already had the code for compacitive touch.
+This assignment was pretty easy because we already had the code for capacitive touch.
 We just had to figure out a toggle function to change the counting variable back and forth between positive and negative.

 ## UltraSonic_Sensor